Join an Existing or New Committee/Group!

 Members of this committee learn and share information about how California native tribes shaped California’s native plant communities, including the use of fire, and how they used native plants for food, medicine, tools, basketry, and more.
 The committee also sponsors field trips and speakers.
 (Recruiting 4-5 committee members.)

 The Chair and members of this committee work closely with the Conservation and Advocacy committee on biological surveys, important plant areas, and developing full plant species lists for our local counties, focusing on rare, endangered, or threatened plants, as well as plant communities of special concern.
 Research rare plants of our region, securing DNA analysis if need be, and work to have discoveries published in order to inform decisions of California Dept. of Fish and Wildlife and other agencies.
 (Recruiting 3-4 committee members)

 Members of this committee learn about issues related to native plants, propose events and projects, and develop educational activities for children and adults to use at chapter events and other venues, in order to attract and engage members and the public.
 Committee members also work with other organizations to coordinate and develop activities related to native plants and habitat, such as Know Your Watershed.
 With the chair, the committee recommends, and/or develops, educational handouts; maintains handout supply for meetings, plant sales, and other activities.
 The Committee assists Education Chair in developing and overseeing California native plant-related grant programs for local schools and non-profits, and scholarships for botanical research or participation in education, training, and student/professional development related to California native plants, particularly to native flora of Nevada and Placer Counties.
-(Recruiting Chair and 3-4 committee members)
+(Recruiting 3-4 committee members)